 WHAT WAS A MANOR?
-A manor was a landholding, which the sovereign granted to a Lord of the Manor in return for services rendered in 'knights fee' military services, when required, or payments to the crown.
+A manor was a landholding that the sovereign granted to a Lord of the Manor in return for services rendered in 'knights fee' military services, when required, or by way of payments to the crown.
 It was an agricultural business which the lord established on the landholding.
 Some lords had several manors in various parts of the country.
 A manor was also a social construct in which people lived and worked together.

-In its early medieval form , the manor was almost self sufficient and only a few commodities such as salt had to be bought in.
+In its early medieval form , the manor was almost self-sufficient and only a few commodities such as salt had to be bought.
 Most manors had a mill and a church or chapel with their own clergy who conducted daily services.

 The image shows a medieval manor and the strip farming typical of the time in many parts of England.
 The orange strips were farmed for the Lord of the Manor.
 Work there always had to have priority.
 The white strips were farmed by the serfs or cotters for their own use.
 Strip farming was later abandoned and fields were enclosed.
 In Kent it was more the case that certain fields were allocated for the lord's or the labourers' use.

 GIVE US THIS DAY OUR DAILY BREAD………it doesn’t seem to be a problem these days.
 We go to the bakery or supermarket and voilà….!

 Food is so easily available today that we don't appreciate any more that it needs to be 'grown'.
 Some of the fields surrounding Lenham supplied the locals' daily bread for hundreds of years.